mrtryhard/qt-ts-tools/README.md

 at your option.

 ## Contribution
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed information about contributing.

+### Bugs report or feature request
+You may report any bug reports or feature requests through [Github's issue tracker](https://github.com/mrtryhard/qt-ts-tools/issues/).

+### Code contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.